 Why Clean Air Matters

-Indoor air quality can fluctuate depending on factors ranging from indoor humidity levels, temperature (indoor and outdoor), pollen and allergens, pet dander, pollutants, and airflow/ ventilation.
+The indoor air quality of your apartment or living space can fluctuate depending on factors ranging from indoor humidity levels, temperature (indoor and outdoor), pollen and allergens, pet dander, pollutants, and airflow/ ventilation.
 To help prevent the dangers associated with poor indoor air quality these factors must be controlled.

 Indoor pollutants, allergens, and humidity can influence the way we function, affecting our quality of life, health, and comfort.
 Our bodies are designed to fight off harmful pollutants that make us sick, but when indoor pollutants multiply, our immune system cannot keep up.
 Regulating the air quality of your property can have long-term health benefits.

 Ions are a natural part of the environment, continuously working to clean the air outside.
 Have you noticed a change in your energy while watching the waves crash on the beach?
 There is more to the fresh ocean air you’re breathing in – lots of ions.
 Ions can be found in higher concentrations in nature, especially near moving water, and direct sunlight.
 The electrical charge of ions attacks and break down pollutants in the air, helping to boost your energy and relieve stress.

 Fortunately, you don’t have to wait till your next visit to the beach to enjoy the benefits of negative ions.
 Innovative Dehumidifier Systems has integrated Bi-polar Ion Technology into the IW25-4 Dehumidifier, to help lower relative humidity indoors.